 There are three main defenses for petty theft:

-Our boutique law firm will give you the caring, personal attention you need, while providing you with the strong defense you deserve.
-Contact a Fort Lauderdale Petty Theft Attorney today to review you legal options.
+Our boutique law firm will give you the caring, personal attention you need while providing you with the strong defense you deserve.
+Contact a Fort Lauderdale Petty Theft Attorney today to review your legal options.